 The title of this article is a great piece of advice in itself, but you shouldn’t just nod your head at that statement and carry on with your day.
 Think about what it really means.
 Are you a healthy parent?
 The best gift you can give to your children is to look after yourself.
 So many parents put their kids first – it’s instinctual.
 But that doesn’t mean you have to give up on your own wellbeing.
 In fact, if you’re not physically or mentally healthy, then you’re not going to be able to look after your kids to the best of your ability.
 With that in mind, let’s talk about how you could live more healthily as a busy parent.

 If you want to be healthier, then you should start by exercising daily.
 You were probably hoping that this suggestion wouldn’t come up.
 Few people enjoy exercising.
 But that’s because most of us interpret it as a chore.
-We imagine running on a treadmill for hours or lifting weights.
+For some, it is fun as they can run on a treadmill (like the kind available at Motion Fitness) for hours or lift weights.
 For some gym fanatics, this is a fun way to exercise.
-Nevertheless, it’s not for everyone.
-But who says you have to go to the gym?
-Exercising is all about staying physically active.
-You just have to find a way to get your body moving every day if you want to improve your health.
-Of course, you’re probably busy with parenting responsibilities and perhaps work responsibilities.
+If that’s not your game, you just have to find a way to get your body moving every day to remain healthy.
+As parents, you’re probably busy with several responsibilities.

 So, you should incorporate exercise into your existing daily routine.
 Maybe you could cycle to work instead of driving.
 Maybe you could walk to the shop with your child instead of taking the car.
 It might be a nice opportunity to get some fresh, take a stroll through your local park or playground, and reach your goal of 10,000 steps for the day.
 That’s right: walking counts as exercise.
 You don’t need a gym membership.
 Walking is a straightforward cardiovascular activity that burns calories whilst strengthening the heart.
 By improving your physical health, you’ll be on this planet for longer.
 That gives you more time to enjoy your children.
 Plus, if you’re physically fit, then you’ll be able to keep up with your little ones when you’re playing in the garden.